emma-33/holbertonschool-higher_level_programming/python-if_else_loops_functions/README.md

 Script 5 : prints numbers from 0 to 99
 Script 6 : prints all possible different combinations of two digits with the two digits differents
 Function 7 : checks for lowercase character
+Function 8 : converts a string in uppercase